Mackey Feary: Final years, legal troubles, and death

-of the November 8, 1998 concert, Feary was arrested for breaking a restraining order.
+of the November 8, 1998, concert, Feary was arrested for breaking a restraining order.
 He was bailed out of jail a few hours before the concert.

-On January 21, 1999 Feary's probation was revoked when he tested positive for methamphetamine, failed to complete a drug rehab program, and broke a restraining order.
+On January 21, 1999, Feary's probation was revoked when he tested positive for methamphetamine, failed to complete a drug rehab program, and broke a restraining order.
 He was sentenced to ten years in prison.

-Feary's final appeal was rejected February 18, 1999.
-Two days later Feary used bed sheets to hang himself in his jail cell on February 20, 1999.
+Feary's final appeal was rejected on February 18, 1999.
+Two days later Feary used bed sheets to hang himself in his jail cell on February 20.
 He was 43 years old.

 Legacy

 Feary's funeral was attended by an estimated 2,000 family, friends, and fans.

 Feary's suicide brought public attention to drug problems and treatment in Hawaii.
 His death also sparked the Hawaii legal system to alter its process for dealing with drug addicts.

 Feary's sister Dancetta Kamai, son Sebastian, and father Bryant Sr. won a lawsuit against the State of Hawaii for negligence in the handling of Feary as a prisoner.
 Kamai became a spokesperson for drug treatment and awareness.
 She, and other advocates, lobbied the State of Hawaii to change the way drug offenses are handled in the courts.
 In 2002 Governor Ben Cayetano passed a law that gave drug addicts rehab treatment and also viewed drugs as a public health issue.

-Kalapana held a Feary memorial concert at the Sheraton-Waikiki Hawaii Ballroom April 14, 2001.
+Kalapana held a Feary memorial concert at the Sheraton-Waikiki Hawaii Ballroom on April 14, 2001.
 Maurice Bega, Feary's friend and former member of Nite Life, performed Feary's vocals at the concert.
 The band's 2002 release, Blue Album, was also dedicated to Feary.

 Feary's sister Dancetta Kamai raises and breeds white monarch butterflies, which she has named "Mackey's Monarchs", in honor of Feary.

 When Honolulu Magazine took polls of "Greatest Hawaii Albums and Songs", they ranked Feary's 1975 composition "Nightbird" as the 50th best Hawaiian song.
 The magazine ranked Kalapana's debut album as the 10th Greatest Hawaiian album.

 In 2011 Feary posthumously, along with the other early members of Kalapana—Bilyeu, Pratt, Thompson, Paulo, Fejarang, Aloya and Holomalia—received the Na Hoku Hanohano Lifetime Achievement Award from the Hawaii Academy of Recording Arts.